 University undergraduate residence halls are home to many living-learning programs and unique communities.
 These communities provide added programming and academic benefits to members of the communities, including classes on-site, co-enrollment in classes, or reserved seats in classes.
 There are also advising and referral services, tutors, and special opportunities to interact with faculty.

-This community is intended to challenge and motivate students whose interests, experiences, and aspirations have a strong international component, including students planning international majors/minors, interested in international internships, study abroad or international work or service.
-Global Crossroads opened in Fall 2000 and accommodates about 110 students on two floors in Saunders Hall, Pennsylvania Avenue Residence Halls (PAR).
+Global Crossroads challenges and motivates students whose interests, experiences, and aspirations have a strong international component, including students planning international majors/minors, interested in international internships, study abroad or international work or service.
+Global Crossroads opened in fall 2000 and accommodates about 110 students on two floors in Saunders Hall, Pennsylvania Avenue Residence Halls (PAR).
 The community includes students from countries all around the world, and includes degree-seeking, transfer and exchange students.
 Global Crossroads is an excellent environment for international students to experience the United States college culture.

 The Health Professions Living-Learning Community brings together students pursuing careers in medicine, nursing, physical or occupational therapy, and veterinary medicine and related professions in a dynamic, engaging environment.
 This residential community combines elements to foster exploration of working with traditionally underserved populations (urban, disadvantaged, rural, elderly, and international) through courses, programming, services, and connections to campus and community resources.
 This program is located in Oglesby Hall of the Florida Avenue Residence Halls (FAR).

-Innovation LLC is a new living-learning community that welcomes students from all majors who share an entrepreneurial spirit.
+Innovation LLC welcomes students from all majors who share an entrepreneurial spirit.
 Students who thrive on invention, creative problem-solving, and fostering positive change in the world will feel at home in this inclusive community.
-Located on one floor in the Illinois Street Residence Halls, Innovation LLC features The Garage, a fully equipped workshop where individuals and teams can collaborate, develop ideas, and put their plans into action.
+Located on three floors in the Illinois Street Residence Halls, Innovation LLC features The Garage, a fully equipped workshop where individuals and teams can collaborate, develop ideas, and put their plans into action.
 Innovation residents also benefit from access to special courses, guest speakers, and resources to bring their ideas to reality.

-This community is designed to provide students with a residential experience based on the Illinois philosophy of leadership that focuses on self-development, communication skills, project and program effectiveness, and group dynamics.
+LEADS is designed to provide students with a residential experience based on the Illinois philosophy of leadership that focuses on self-development, communication skills, project and program effectiveness, and group dynamics.
 The program helps students identify, develop and practice their leadership skills.
-The community opened in Fall 2000 and is located on the 2nd floor of Garner Hall in the Ikenberry Commons North area.
+The community opened in fall 2000 and is located on the 3rd floor of Hopkins Hall in the Ikenberry Commons North area.
 The approximately 140 students share opportunities to enroll in courses, and participate in programs planned by students, faculty and staff, and outside professionals.
 Program staff includes a program coordinator, hall director and resident advisors.
 Students interested in LEADS do not need to have held a formal leadership role in any organization.
 Participation is encouraged from any student who wishes to be part of an energetic community committed to making a difference.

 Sustainability LLC is a living-learning community that welcomes students to live and learn about diverse aspects of sustainability in a variety of ways: academically, organically, and experientially.
-Located on the second floor of Lincoln Avenue Residence Halls, students with similar interests and intents from a range of different backgrounds are invited to experience this new community, where opportunities abound to learn not only from professionals, but from each other and from shared experiences.
+Located on two floors in the Lincoln Avenue Residence Halls, students with similar interests and intents from a range of different backgrounds are invited to experience this new community, where opportunities abound to learn not only from professionals, but from each other and from shared experiences.
 Academic partner is the SESE, the School of Earth, Society and Environment.

 Unit One, located in Allen Hall, provides a small-college environment with an intellectually and personally challenging atmosphere in a strong community setting.
 Unit One was established in 1971 and now has 650 residents whose majors, general interests, and academic abilities reflect those of the University's undergraduate population.Unit One features about 80 credit-granting courses, private music lessons, a host of workshops, field trips, volunteer activities, academic support, and about six guests-in-residence per year who live in Allen during one- or two-week visits.
 Staff includes a director, assistant director, student advisors, regular faculty, and teaching assistants who all have office space in the hall.

 Here the community members agree to not have visitors of the opposite gender in their rooms at any time.
-This living option is available in four designated rooms in Evans Hall.
+This living option is available in specifically designated rooms in Evans Hall.

-For residents interested in living in a residence hall free from alcohol (even if 21 years of age), and chemicals or drugs (other than prescribed medications), Snyder Hall in the Peabody Drive Area, our Substance-Free hall, is a good match.
+For residents interested in living in a residence hall free from alcohol (even if 21 years of age), and chemicals or drugs (other than prescribed medications), Snyder Hall in the Ikenberry South area, our Substance-Free hall, is a good match.
 While a substance-free area does not change existing University policies that pertain to substances on campus, residents of this hall are committed to healthy habits and do not use tobacco products, alcohol, and other drugs inside the hall or on campus.

-This new co-ed community, located on the second floor of Leonard (LAR), is home to residents interested in pursuing research projects and participating in academically focused programming.
+This coed community, located on the second floor of Leonard (LAR), is home to residents interested in pursuing research projects and participating in academically focused programming.

 The best way to make the most of your time at Illinois is to get involved.
 There are many opportunities available for both undergraduates and graduates living in the residence halls.
 Below is a brief description of some activities and organizations that may be of interest to you.